PVermeer/dexie-encrypted-addon/README.md

 ```

 #### Dexie.js v3
 Dexie Encrypted Addon (>= v2) depends on Dexie.js v3.
 At the time of writing Dexie v3 is in the RC stage.
-Too install this version you have to use the @next npm version.
+To install this version you have to use the @next npm version.
 ```
 npm install dexie@next
 ```